parablack/CryptoSideChannel.jl/docs/src/types/logging.md

 ```

 ## Reduction functions
 A **reduction function** for a `GenericLog` over base type `T` should take any value of type `T`, and produce any result that eventually is logged.
 Reasonable choices for reduction functions could be a model of side-channel emissions.
-For example, the [Hamming weight](https://iacr.org/archive/ches2004/31560016/31560016.pdf) could be a reasonable model which is already pre-defined.
+For example, the [Hamming weight](https://iacr.org/archive/ches2004/31560016/31560016.pdf) could be a possible model which is already pre-defined.
 However, this framework allows free choices of reduction functions, hence providing great flexibility.

 ### Single Function Log